K–12 Computer Science Teacher

 ● Make parental contacts.

-● Take part in Back-to-School Night events and two Parent-Teacher Conferences.
+● Take part in the Parent-Teacher Conferences.

 ● Monitor and annotate student notebooks, folders, and portfolios.

-● Develop and utilize rubrics in class.
+● Develop and utilize rubrics in 3rd grade.

 ● Contribute to and update the school's Monthly Unit Plans.